 Once all of the oysters are golden and fried, build the sandwich by slathering each piece of bread with your desired amount of mayonnaise, ketchup, and hot sauce.
 Add the lettuce and tomatoes.
 Finally, add the oysters, slice in half, and enjoy.

-My preferred brand of hot sauce for a fried oyster sandwich is Crystal, but any Louisiana hot sauce will do!
+My preferred brand of hot sauce for a fried oyster sandwich is either Tabasco or Crystal, but any Louisiana hot sauce will do!